-- 1. The facilitator divides the participants into pairs of A and B. - 2.
-He/she then takes the A group to a separate room and gives them instructions about listening. - 3.
+- 1. The facilitator divides the group into pairs of A and B. - 2.
+He then takes the A group to a separate room and gives them instructions about listening. - 3.
 For one minute they really have to maintain eye contact, nod, and pay attention to what the B group (their partner) is telling them. - 4.
 After a minute they look away and do not pay attention. - 5.
 After 30 seconds they start paying attention again. - 6.
-Prior to this, the facilitator had given instructions to the B group that they have to tell a really interesting and long story to their partner (from the A group) with enthusiasm. - 7.
-When the exercise is over after 2 minutes, the facilitator asks the B group about their experiences.
+Prior to this, the facilitator had given instructions to the B group that they have to tell a really long and interesting story to their partner (from the A group) with enthusiasm. - 7.
+When the exercise is over after 2 minutes, the facilitator asks the B group about their experience with the exercise.
 How did they feel when their partner was paying attention?
 How did they feel when their partner was not listening?